trackside analytics support 300M race simulations

 With 80,000 components on a Formula 1 car and 90% of the car changing over the course of the race season, the ability to analyze effectively across the three verticals of design, build, and race is hugely important.

-An average of 30 million race simulations are run to test every scenario of how each race will play out.
+An average of 300 million race simulations are run, ranging from car setups to the various race scenarios that may play out,.
 The data to produce these simulations comes from multiple sources, including high-performance compute, the wind tunnel, computational fluid dynamics (CFD), and even data on the drivers themselves.
-As Edward Green, Head of Commercial Technology at McLaren Racing explains, “Alteryx allows the fast combination and correlation of those data sets so the teams can focus on what changes they can make that will improve performance iteratively across the course of the season.”
+Alteryx supports the fast combination and correlation of data sets so the teams at McLaren can focus on what changes they can make that will improve performance iteratively across the course of the season.

 In the production phase, data on each car part is generated from the McLaren factory floor or from multiple external suppliers.
 The data will often be in differing formats, making it a challenge to understand and track costs.
-Alteryx automates the collection and processing of these varied data sets to accurately track production inventory and performance of parts.
+Alteryx automates the collection and processing of varied data sets to accurately track production inventory and performance of parts.

 Operating under a cost-cap does restrict the decision to move forward with the production of a part.
 To help inform build decisions, the McLaren team simulates the part virtually and uses computational fluid dynamics (CFD) to model the air flow through a virtual part on a car.
 The Formula 1 governing body regulates CFD run-times, so this process must be as efficient as possible.
 If a part passes through these testing processes, McLaren will produce the part and put that into the wind tunnel phase for more testing.
 Yet more data is generated, and if the part performs well in testing, the decision will be made to manufacture.

 When operating under a stringent cost-cap, every opportunity to control operating costs and streamline efficiencies is crucial.
 Keyworth is particularly impressed with the predictive analytics capabilities in Alteryx.
-“We can use the analytics tools to form a predictive picture on how much attrition we are likely to incur under certain conditions or on certain types of tracks.
+“We can use analytics tools to form a predictive picture on how much attrition we are likely to incur under certain conditions or on certain types of tracks.
 The insight is then used to decide how many spares to manufacture.
 Rather than go and manufacture ten, we can build what we are likely to use, which is also important from a sustainability perspective.”

 The “co-piloting” method of upskilling puts the technology into the hands of users early on and, with the support of the Alteryx solutions engineers, it was easy to identify use cases across the McLaren Racing business functions.
-The code-friendly interface allowed deployment into the digital transformation team, along with marketing, software and IT, and aerodynamics.
+The code-friendly interface allowed deployment into the digital transformation team, along with marketing, software and IT, and reliability.

 Taking data parameters from something that is moving at high speed and figuring out how to engineer it to be better or go faster provides a competitive edge.
 Advanced analytics with Alteryx underpin this.